ziggy6792/project-social-network-api/README.md

 ### Technology

-You are required to use any of these languages: JavaScript, or Python.
+You are required to use any of these languages: NodeJS, or Python.

 You are allowed to use any frameworks for the language you chose, e.g. Flask, SQLAlchemy, Sequelize, Express